When my dad found out I was an English Major, I received a pissed-off prophecy:

 …Nine months before Nintendo’s Wii came out.

-Nine years later I can tell you with a straight face that if I had not skipped that week of school my education would have been wasted, because I could not have made enough money to have enough time to pursue—with force—what I had studied.
+More than ten years later I can tell you with a straight face that if I had not skipped that week of school my education would have been wasted, because I could not have made enough money to buy enough time to pursue—with force—what I had studied.

-“How Much To Buy: Concentrate To Create, if you’re a young man, because you have time to recover if you’re wrong; Diversify To Protect, if you’re an old man, because if you lose your nest egg you are fucked.”
+“How Much To Buy: Concentrate to create, when you’re a young man, because you have time to recover if you’re wrong.
+Diversify to protect, when you’re an old man, because if you lose your nest egg you are fucked.”

-When I got back to campus, with my newfound skill and sunburn (and a comically oversized rum bottle I’d picked up duty free), I took my money out of the hands of a Harvard MBA—who managed it intelligently but conservatively, since he was smart and sixty—and put it all into Nintendo (NTDOY).
+When I got back to campus, with my newfound skill and sunburn (and a comically oversized rum bottle I’d picked up duty free), I took my money out of the hands of a Harvard MBA three times my age—who invested it intelligently but conservatively, since he was smart and sixty—and put it all into Nintendo (NTDOY).

-When I noisily announced my decision and stock-prophecy, most of the people in my orbit—“Your idea is an idiot”—assumed I was insane.
+When I noisily announced my decision and stock prophecy, most of the people in my orbit assumed I was insane.

 One hour of financial history